-The vertical declining sundial can be installed at on any vertical surface not aligned with one of the cardinal directions.
+The vertical declining sundial can be installed on any vertical surface not aligned with one of the cardinal directions.
 That is all the orientations between those of a vertical direct east and a vertical direct west dial, as well as orientations between the vertical direct south and the vertical direct north dial.

-Here a critical measurement is the declination of the plate when attached to the wall.
-One measures the azimuth of the wall compared to due south in the northern hemisphere or to due south in the southern hemisphere.
-An azimuth of 0° will give a vertical direct south (north in southern hemisphere) dial.
+An azimuth of 0° will give a vertical direct south (north in Southern hemisphere) dial.
 An azimuth of 90° east will give a vertical direct east sundial.
-Lastly, an azimuth of 180° will give a vertical direct north (south in southern hemisphere) dial.
+Lastly, an azimuth of 180° will give a vertical direct north (south in Southern hemisphere) dial.

-The vertical declining sundial provides very interesting lines for an azimuth between 20° and 60°.
+The vertical declining sundial provides very interesting lines for an azimuth between 20° and 60° (below, 30° West).

-The plate of the vertical declining sundial is illuminated when the Sun is above the horizon and passes in the semi-circle centered on the wall declination (d-90° to d+90°)
+The plate of the vertical declining sundial is illuminated when the sun is above the horizon and passes in the semi-circle centered on the wall declination $(d-90^{\circ} to d+90^{\circ})$

-A sundial declining towards north (south in the southern hemisphere) will be illuminated shortly in the morning and again shortly in the evening, but not during the day.
+A sundial declining towards north (south in the Southern hemisphere) will be illuminated shortly in the morning and again shortly in the evening, but not during the day.
 In winter, the sundial may not be illuminated at all.

 The generated table of coordinates provides information for graphical construction of the various lines that make up the vertical declining sundial.
 Coordinates for the hour lines, declination lines and analemma are tabulated using both Cartesian and polar format.
-Cartesian coordinates are given in millimeters from the origin at point A. Polar coordinates are referenced to the fixed point B (pole) with the radial coordinate given in millimeters and the angular coordinate given in degrees with a convention of positive angles defined counterclockwise from the horizontal.
+Cartesian coordinates are given in millimeters from the origin at point A. Polar coordinates are referenced to the fixed-point B (pole) with the radial coordinate given in millimeters and the angular coordinate given in degrees with a positive convention of angles defined counterclockwise from the horizontal.